 My aforementioned awesome mother-in-law decided long before I was in the picture never to celebrate holidays on the actual days, so she never has to compete with in-law families.
 It is more important to her for all to be present.
 The date on the calendar varies each year for each holiday.
 This year, we had Christmas with them on the 23rd.
 My mom’s family will have a gathering on New Year’s Day.
 Those are our only obligations this entire season.
 And frankly, if we didn’t go to one of them, no one would get upset either.

 Actual Christmas Eve and Day were ours alone.
 We went to church and made dinner.
 Looked at Christmas lights and watched a movie.
-We put a little Christmas Spirit in the diffuser.
 We danced in the kitchen and put the kids to bed early.
 We slept in (as much as kids on Christmas morning will allow) and ate breakfast slowly, knowing we had absolutely no schedule.
 We opened presents and played with them.
 We stayed in jammies ALL DAY.
 We watched another movie.
 We made pizza.
 We ate candies and cookies and to the very extent of the word, we just relaxed.

 I might like huge rooms of people playing silly present-opening games.
 I might like a long table set with fine china and crystal, ready for meals labored over for days.
 I might even like entire extended families in matching PJs.